Approximating Minimum Cost Connectivity Orientation and Augmentation: Discussion

-For nonnegative demand functions, we have seen that whereas \eqref{lp:2} is not suitable for iterative rounding, the method can be used to its projection \eqref{lp} onto the $x$-space.
-One might similarly hope that that in the mixed setting it is possible to project \eqref{lp:3} to the $x$-space using the characterization in \cite{frank96}, with constraints corresponding to the intricate tree-composition structures instead of partitions and co-partitions only.
-Nevertheless, our construction in \Append~\ref{sec:mixed} shows that this should not possible, as the $\Omega(|V|)$ integrality gap would also be valid for the projection of \eqref{lp:3}, and therefore iterative rounding cannot give a constant approximation.
+For nonnegative demand functions, we have seen that whereas \eqref{lp:2} is not suitable for iterative rounding, the method can be used for its projection \eqref{lp} onto the $x$-space.
+One might similarly hope that in the mixed setting it is possible to project \eqref{lp:3} to the $x$-space using the characterization in \cite{frank96}, with constraints corresponding to the intricate tree-composition structures instead of partitions and co-partitions only.
+Nevertheless, our construction in Section~\ref{sec:mixed} shows that this is not possible, as the $\Omega(|V|)$ integrality gap would also be valid for the projection of \eqref{lp:3}, and therefore iterative rounding, or any other rounding, cannot give a constant approximation.
 Hence the difficulties arising in the mixed setting are more severe, where the current approach does not seem to succeed.
+A natural open question is to obtain a hardness of approximation result matching the integrality gap given in this paper.

-We also remark that the results of Frank and Kir\'aly \cite{frankkiraly} for the minimum cardinality setting are of somewhat similar flavour.
+We also remark that the results of Frank and Kir\'aly \cite{frankkiraly} for the minimum cardinality setting are of somewhat similar flavor.
 They are able to find the exact optimal solution for the problem of adding a minimum number of new edges to a graph $G$ so that it has an orientation covering a nonnegative valued crossing $G$-supermodular demand function.
 However, if the demand function can also take negative values, they only give a characterization of optimal solutions for the degree-prescribed variant of the problem, and the minimum cardinality setting is left open.